TarteLord/thatsmybis/README.md

 ### Getting the `The server requested authentication method unknown to the client` error after spinning up Homestead?

-Try running this in MySQL on your local environemtn: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'secret';`
+Try running this in MariaSQL on your local environemtn: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'secret';`

 ## Items Table

-The items table must be populated manually once your database is up and running. (create the database by running `php artisan migrate` once your environment is ready and you've already created your the empty database in mysql)
+The items table must be populated manually once your database is up and running. (create the database by running `php artisan migrate` once your environment is ready and you've already created your the empty database in MariaSQL)

 Find these insert statements in the DB repo: https://github.com/thatsmybis/classic-wow-item-db/tree/master/thatsmybis